Every term used as an inline tooltip in the Mutual Funds Sahi Hai article β one-sentence definitions for fast scanning.

 While NSE dominates backtesting, BSE data complements for broader coverage.
 BacktestIndia focuses on NSE for liquidity but cross-references BSE for complete Indian market analysis in factor studies.

-Long-Term Capital Gains (LTCG) tax is levied at 12.
-5% on equity gains from holdings over 1 year (post-2024 Finance Act), with a ₹1.25 lakh annual exemption.
-This is the most tax-efficient structure for factor strategies.
+Long-Term Capital Gains (LTCG) tax is levied at 12.5% on equity gains from holdings over 1 year (post-2024 Finance Act), with a βΉ1.25 lakh annual exemption.
+This is a tax-efficient structure commonly used for factor strategies.

-In backtests, annual rebalancing maximizes LTCG qualification, boosting net returns by 2-4% vs frequent trading.
+In backtests, annual rebalancing maximises LTCG qualification, boosting net returns by 2β4% vs frequent trading.
 BacktestIndia automatically applies this for realistic post-tax CAGR calculations.

 Short-Term Capital Gains (STCG) tax is 20% on equity gains from holdings under 1 year.
 This applies to frequent rebalancing in momentum strategies.

-STCG drag can reduce momentum returns by 3-5% annually.
-Our tax modeling shows low-vol strategies minimize this through annual holds, making them superior for retail investors.
+STCG drag can reduce momentum returns by 3β5% annually.
+Our tax modelling shows low-vol strategies minimise this through annual holds, which may reduce tax drag.

 The Nifty 50 is India's benchmark index tracking the top 50 companies by market cap on NSE, representing 60%+ of market value.
 Used as the default comparison for all factor backtests.

-Factor strategies like low-vol consistently beat Nifty 50 (e.g., +3.67% CAGR in 10Y rolling).
+Factor strategies like low-vol consistently historically outperformed Nifty 50 (e.g., +3.67% CAGR in 10Y rolling).
 BacktestIndia shows net-of-tax outperformance to highlight real edges.

 Value investing targets stocks trading below intrinsic value, using metrics like low P/E, P/B, and high dividend yield.
 Warren Buffett's classic approach.

 Value underperformed post-2020 in India due to growth bias, but our 18Y backtest shows recovery in high-inflation regimes.
-Combine with quality for best results.
+Combine with quality when analyzing company fundamentals.

 The quality factor selects stocks with strong fundamentals: high ROE, low debt, stable earnings, and consistent profitability.
 Often overlaps with low-vol.